launchableinc/cli/cli-reference.md

 Commit collection happens automatically as a part of `record build` so normally this command need not be invoked separately.

-This is faster as the Java version of the commit collector is bundled with Launchable CLI, but it requires that your system has Java installed. `--executable docker` allows you to select the equivalent commit collector packaged as a Docker image.
+`--executable jar` is faster as the Java version of the commit collector is bundled with Launchable CLI, but it requires that your system has Java installed. `--executable docker` allows you to select the equivalent commit collector packaged as a Docker image.
 You may choose to do this if your system allows you to run Docker containers but not Java.
 Containers will be downloaded on demand.
-This is more of an escape hatch.
+This option is more of an escape hatch.

 ### record build